albarji/teaching-environments/deeplearning/README.md

 ### CPU environment

-Download the [environment file](environment-windows.yml) to your computer and open an **Anaconda Prompt** terminal in the same folder.
+Download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/deeplearning/environment-windows.yml) to your computer and open an **Anaconda Prompt** terminal in the same folder.
 Then type

     conda env create -f environment-windows.yml

 to create an environment named `deeplearning-labs` with the necessary packages.

-Then open **Anaconda Navigator**, look for this environment and launch a Jupyter notebook.
+After creating the environment, open **Anaconda Navigator**, look for this environment and launch a Jupyter notebook.
+If for whatever reason this fails, you can also try opening a terminal in the folder with the notebooks you want to work with, then log into the environment running

+    activate deeplearning-labs

+and then type

+    jupyter notebook

+to start the notebook server.

 ### GPU environment

 Make sure you laptop has an nVidia GPU and the [appropriate drivers](www.nvidia.com/Download/index.aspx) for your operative system and GPU card.
-After that, download the [environment file](environment-windows-gpu.yml) and open an **Anaconda Prompt** terminal in the same folder.
+After that, download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/deeplearning/environment-windows-gpu.yml) and open an **Anaconda Prompt** terminal in the same folder.
 Then type

     conda env create -f environment-windows-gpu.yml